Your Provider’s Policies

 Settling accounts promptly regarding any requested services;

-Advising us of changes to contact or demographic details;
+Advising us of changes to contact or demographic details or any privacy concerns;

 Advising a change of GP;